USA Privacy NoticeDownload the PDF Version Download

 If you believe your privacy rights have been violated or that we have violated our own privacy practice, you may file a complaint with us.
 You may also file a complaint with the Secretary of the U. S. Department of Health and Human Services.
 There will be no retaliation for filing a complaint.

 As part of our OHCA, the following entities provide services at the following locations and are covered by this Privacy Notice.
-In addition, there may be other health care providers who provide services at these locations that are not employees of USA, but are part of the USA Health OHCA and are covered by this Privacy Notice.
+In addition, there may be other healthcare providers who provide services at these locations that are not employees of USA, but are part of the USA Health OHCA and are covered by this Privacy Notice.
+In addition, there may be other locations that operate under the USA Health OHCA that are not listed below.

 University of South Alabama Hospitals